shouse/ti.remote.webview.send-and-receive/README.md

 #### URL Encoding
 This should be easy to solve but if you want to send JSON it will have to be sent in a url string, or possibly trigger Titanium to perform an `evalJS()` on the webpage to return it in a more customary manner.
 I'm not quite sure the pros/cons of this approach.

+I will update this repo when I have time to use `form-urlencoded` found [here](https://github.com/iambumblehead/form-urlencoded/blob/master/form-urlencoded.js)... or would *gladly accept a PR* for this functionality!

 ### Usage
 ##### Remote webview code